Hong Kong polls see record low turnout in vote for 'patriots only' legislators | DW | 19.12.2021

 Hong Kong officials on Saturday issued warrants accusing five overseas activists of calling for a boycott of Sunday's legislative poll.

-The elections were also originally meant to take place in September last year, but then postponed with authorities citing public health risks because of the spread of coronavirus infections.
+The elections were originally meant to take place in September last year, but were then postponed, with authorities citing public health risks because of the spread of coronavirus infections.

 Critics and pro-democracy supporters slammed the decision, accusing the government of using the outbreak as an excuse to delay the vote.

-Beijing also increased its own levers of power by increasing the number of election committee members from 300 to 1500.
+Beijing also increased its own leverage on power by increasing the number of election committee members from 300 to 1,500.
 The election committee is responsible for choosing Hong Kong's chief executive and many of the members of LegCo.

-Beijing made clear all candidates would be vetted for their political views and only "patriots" would be allowed to contest elections.

 The election changes came after massive pro-democracy protests of 2019, where thousands of people in Hong Kong took to the streets to protest against China's encroachment on the city's autonomy.